mrrothe/Realtime-Tram-Display/readme.md

 **Usage**: $python3 tram.py *ATCOCode*

-You can find the atco code for your stop in [ntm.csv](tramSearch/ntm.csv)
+You can find the ATCO code for your stop in [ntm.csv](tramSearch/ntm.csv)

 **Example**: